Masato-Nasu/Gray-Scott-Visualizer/README.md

 # Gray-Scott Visualizer (Minimal Fade-In)

 A **real-time Gray-Scott reaction-diffusion visualizer** that responds to music.
-Runs entirely in the browser and can be easily installed as a PWA via GitHub Pages.
 📱 **PWA Support (Tested on iPhone / Android / PC)** — Works like an app on your device!

 ---